 Becoming a parent is one of the most rewarding and difficult jobs we take on.
 We enter into creating a family with the best intention, to do best by our kids.
 It isn’t long before we realize that we’re imperfect people, and thus our parenting is imperfect.
 Sometimes we feel disconnected from our kids, wonder why punishments aren’t working, or are walking around armed with mom or dad guilt.
 I utilize parenting methods based on leading research that takes us back to what parenting is about: raising good people.
 We do this through coaching, connecting, empathizing, and setting consistent boundaries.

 In my practice, I focus on working with parents who are struggling with their kids, as well as families who are wanting to feel more connected.
 Let’s face it, we live in a disconnected world.
 Family therapy can help bridge the gaps in communication, find ways of spending quality time together, and increase feelings of connection.
 I especially enjoy helping families blend together (step-parents, half-siblings, etc).

 Group counseling is offered as needed.
 Danielle is trained in providing Mindfulness-Based Relapse Prevention groups.
-Contact us for more information.
+Contact me for more information.

 Mental Health First Aid

 As a certified Mental Health First Aid instructor, I offer day-long courses in Northern Colorado for adults seeking a better understanding of how to help in a mental health or substance abuse crisis.
 From their website: